 The Certification (CERT) environment was originally created and is currently used for Market Flight testing to certify Market Participants in ERCOT retail market.

-TDTMS’s investigation into the current environment capabilities revealed that it does not meet retail market testing needs.
+Texas Data Transport and MarkeTrak System Working Group’s (TDTMS) investigation into the current environment capabilities revealed that it does not meet retail market testing needs.
 Some of the challenges found during the course of our investigation are:

 Insufficient for market volume testing and Application Program Interface (API) testing.